TugOfWords/client/README.md

 `git clone <project_url>`
 - cd into the project directory, then install the dependencies `yarn install`
+#### Running the client
+- To start the development server run
+`yarn start`
+- Note that the server automatically refreshes when you make changes
 #### Adding a dependency
 - Always consult the team before adding a new dependency.
 If it is something small, you should write your own module instead of adding to the list of dependencies
 `yarn add <dependency_name>`